 I think that the same problem exists in the personal finance blogging community sometimes.
 Post after post of people knowing how to “do it right.”

-Well, this post is going to be exactly the opposite of all that put together nonsense.
+Given my lack of perfection, this post is going to be exactly the opposite of all that put together nonsense.
 We are going to discuss five financial mistakes that I have made in my life and the consequences of each mistake.
 I want you to read this in a certain light, though.

 The light is this: You, too, can make it to financial independence despite making stupid mistakes like me.